LPS France

 ELLIPSand PARATON@IRearly streamer emission lightning rods

-The early streamer emission (ESE) lightning rod Paraton@ir® creates the optimal conditions to generate a supernatural updraft tracer before another natural updraft tracer captures the surrounding lightning.
+Paraton@ir ® early streamer emission lightning rod creates the optimal conditions to generate a supernatural updraft leader before another natural updraft leader captures surrounding lightning.

 The action takes place in 3 stages: